What Is Person-Centred Therapy?

 The three core conditions of successful therapy:

-1) UNCONDITIONAL POSITIVE REGARD: therapists should be accepting, empathetic and non-judgmental to instill trust and confidence which encourages individuals to make their own decisions and choices.
+- Unconditional positive regard: therapists should be accepting, empathetic and non-judgmental to instill trust and confidence which encourages individuals to make their own decisions and choices.

-2) EMPATHETIC UNDERSTANDING: therapists truly understand and appreciate their clients’ perspective.
+- Empathetic understanding: therapists truly understand and appreciate their clients’ perspective.

-3) CONGRUENCE: therapists are willing to be transparent and honest when relating to clients as opposed to an unconnected professional self.
+- Congruence: therapists are willing to be transparent and honest when relating to clients as opposed to an unconnected professional self.

-What are the benefits of Person-Centred therapy?
+What are the benefits of person-centred therapy?